stephenh/stephenh.github.com/pages/first-principles.markdown

 Abstractions are also expensive to create and maintain, so the ROI of creating one will likely not pay off in the short-term.
 But if you're in a 5 year codebase, and your abstraction allows you to keep the TDD cycle below the 5 second rule of thumb, even if it takes you a quarter+ to initially setup.then that is very likely to be a ROI win.

+:speech_balloon: This seems like basically just an elaboration of the previous point.

 Repositories are best owned by teams
 ------------------------------------